Cannabis tea: Folk medicine

 Cannabis tea was used for centuries in folk medicine as it was thought to be a treatment for rheumatism, cystitis, and various urinary diseases.

 In an article in Nature, it is projected that cannabis has been used medicinally for nearly 12,000 years.
 The oldest confirmed reference to medicinal cannabis is ~2700 BC, in Ancient China.
 There is ~190AD evidence that a Chinese physician, Hua T'o, used an emulsion of tea and wine to anesthetize a patient for surgery.

 According to a short communication published in the Journal of Ethnopharmacology, based on the research of Zias et al. regarding cannabis use in ancient childbirth, cannabis is said to have been used to assist women during childbirth.
-The communication is regarding an anthropological find of a birthing mother, dated to 4th century AD., "We assume that the ashes found in the tomb were cannabis, burned in a vessel and administered to the young girl as an inhalant to facilitate the birth process."
+The communication is regarding an anthropological find of a birthing mother, dated to the 4th century AD., "We assume that the ashes found in the tomb were cannabis, burned in a vessel and administered to the young girl as an inhalant to facilitate the birth process."
 Cannabis tea has been traditionally used by Jamaican women as a remedy for morning sickness associated with pregnancy.
 There is no evidence that cannabis is an abortive medicine."